Computer Science

 - databases

 Seventy percent (70%) of the new STEM jobs over the next decade are expected to be CS related.
 National starting salaries are around $65,000 with career salaries averaging $147,000 (Robert Half, 2017).
-CS majors with MBAs in technical management positions may earn significantly more.
+CS majors with MSCS or MBA degrees in technical and/or management positions are expected to earn significantly more.

-For all CS courses after CS 1181, students are expected to have a laptop computer with sufficient capacity to run various tools within virtual machines.
+For all CS courses after CS 1181, students are expected to have a laptop computer with sufficient capacity to execute various software tools within virtual machines.